oSoc19/RoadReport-backend/README.md

 <br />
 <p align="center">
 	<h3>Road Report (Server Part)</h3>
-	<p>This part of the project includes the API and the website
+	<p align="center">This part of the project includes the API and the website
 		<br />
 		<br />
 		<a href="https://github.com/oSoc19/RoadReport">Application</a>